blaizard/bzd/README.md

 \* Default.

-When debug is support by the platform, one can run a target with `--config=debug` option and a debug environment will be made available.
+When debug is supported by the platform, one can run a target with `--config=debug` option and a debug environment will be made available.

 ## Build